 Frequently asked questions

+Why is the EPA carrying out public consultation?
 The EPA provides independent environmental advice to the state government and has provided advice on greenhouse gas emissions for proposals in Western Australia for more than 20 years.

 The EPA recognises there is strong public and industry interest in our greenhouse gas assessment guidance.

 The consultation will allow the community and industry to comment on how the EPA should consider greenhouse gas emissions when assessing significant proposals in Western Australia.

 Was this an opportunity to comment on the state’s climate change policy?
 No. This consultation was about the greenhouse gas guidance that informs how the EPA assesses projects in Western Australia.

 How long was the consultation open for?
 The consultation period was open for 12 weeks from Monday 10 June 2019 to Monday 2 September 2019.